GreenBubbless/unit-8/README.md

     - Parse data into a Kotlin model #3
     - Bind data to View objects #4
     - Style Views and arrange them using ConstraintLayout #5

+  - [Add giphy that shows current build progress for Milestone 2.
+Note: We will be looking for progression of work between Milestone 2 and 3.
+Make sure your giphys are not duplicated and clearly show the change from Sprint 1 to 2.]

 <br>

 # Milestone 3 - Build Sprint 2 (Unit 9)